SalmaHisham/Expected_Salary_Prediction/README.md

 # Overview
 An End-to-End **Data science salary predictor** project starting from scraping the data way to deploying the model.
 * Created a tool that estimates data science salaries.
-* Scraped up to 1000 data science job descriptions from glassdoor using python and selenium
+* Scraped up to 1000 data science job descriptions `from glassdoor` using python and selenium.
-* Clean the scraped data and do some feature engineering on it.
+* Clean the scraped data and do some `feature engineering` on it.
 * Optimized Decision Tree, Random Forest, boosted trees' Regressors using GridsearchCV to reach the best model.
-* Built a client-facing API using flask
+* Built a client-facing API using flask.

 ## Code and Resources Used